 - You need to work remotely.

-- You don’t want to go through the hassle of configuring an APN on your phone.
+- You want to save the hassle of configuring an APN on your phone.

 - You have a locked phone that needs to be connected to the internet.